camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 ---
-id: aws-dynamodb
+id: amazon-dynamodb
+sidebar_label: AWS DynamoDB Connector
-title: AWS DynamoDB Connector
+title: Amazon DynamoDB Connector
-description: Use the AWS DynamoDB Connector to connect your BPMN service with Amazon Web Service's DynamoDB Service, and work with tables and items using this service.
+description: Use the Amazon DynamoDB Connector to connect your BPMN service with Amazon Web Service's DynamoDB Service, and work with tables and items using this service.
 ---

-The **AWS DynamoDB Connector** allows you to connect your BPMN service with Amazon Web Service's [DynamoDB Service](https://aws.amazon.com/dynamodb/).
-This can be useful for performing CRUD operations on AWS DynamoDB tables from within a BPMN process.
+The **Amazon DynamoDB Connector** allows you to connect your BPMN service with Amazon Web Service's [DynamoDB Service](https://aws.amazon.com/dynamodb/).
+This can be useful for performing CRUD operations on Amazon DynamoDB tables from within a BPMN process.

 ## Prerequisites

-To use the **AWS DynamoDB Connector**, you need to have an AWS account with an access key and secret key to access DynamoDB, as well as a region where your DynamoDB instance is located.
+To use the **Amazon DynamoDB Connector**, you need to have an AWS account with an access key and secret key to access DynamoDB, as well as a region where your DynamoDB instance is located.
 You can create an account and obtain the access and secret keys from the [AWS Console](https://aws.amazon.com/console/).

 :::note
 It is highly recommended to use Camunda secrets to store credentials so you don't expose sensitive information directly from the process.
-See [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
+Refer to [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
 :::

-## Create an AWS DynamoDB Connector task
+## Create an Amazon DynamoDB Connector task

-To use the **AWS DynamoDB Connector** in your process, either change the type of existing task by clicking on it and using the **wrench-shaped** change type context menu icon, or create a new Connector task by using the **Append Connector** context menu.
+To use the **Amazon DynamoDB Connector** in your process, either change the type of existing task by clicking on it and using the **wrench-shaped** change type context menu icon, or create a new Connector task by using the **Append Connector** context menu.
 Follow our [guide to using Connectors](/components/connectors/use-connectors/index.md) to learn more.

-## Make your AWS DynamoDB Connector executable
+## Make your Amazon DynamoDB Connector executable

-To work with **AWS DynamoDB Connector**, choose the required operation type in the **Operation** section and complete the mandatory fields highlighted in red in the Connector properties panel.
+To work with **Amazon DynamoDB Connector**, choose the required operation type in the **Operation** section and complete the mandatory fields highlighted in red in the Connector properties panel.

 :::note